Velveteria: Description

 Velveteria was originally located in an "incongruously bland-looking storefront" on East Burnside Street.
 Leading to the museum were "hot-pink crushed" velvet curtains.
 The entrance had a sign describing the museum as "a life-changing experience!
 Without crawling over broken glass or walking on hot coals!"
 The museum housed 400 velvet paintings from the couple's personal collection of more than 2,000 pieces.
 No items were for sale.
 The first location included a "Nudes Room".
 Some works were displayed within a black light room.
 Handwritten comments from the couple were displayed throughout the museum.

 Works depict blessed virgins, landscapes, sad clowns and "voluptuous" nude women.
 Unicorn Combover portrayed a unicorn whose mane morphed into a woman's hairdo.
 The museum included a shrine to Michael Jackson; other portrait pieces depicted Anderson Cooper, Jesus, Abraham Lincoln and Elvis Presley.

 Reception

 Velveteria was featured on The Tonight Show with Jay Leno in September 2006, Anthony Bourdain: No Reservations in January 2007, and CBS News Sunday Morning and MSN's Appetite for Life with Andrew Zimmern in 2009.
 In 2010, Kristi Turnquist of The Oregonian wrote that Anderson and Baldwin personified the "Keep Portland Weird" slogan and that the museum was "evidence of the city's quirky creativity".
 Anderson admitted to being tired of this association.

+Los Angeles rebirth and closure

+Velveteria was located in a storefront on New High Street in the Chinatown neighborhood of downtown Los Angeles, and was the idea of Caren Anderson and partner Carl Baldwin, a Los Angeles native.
+It is now listed as permanently closed.